MartinPaa6161/Hiddensee/README.md

-Karte erstellt mit QGIS,
+- Try to make an vintagestyled webmap with QGIS and  XYZ Tiles

-Data from OpenStreetMap
+- Data from OpenStreetMap

+- Heightlines made with SatData